emmykk/budgit/README.md

 # budgit-api

-No frills budget tracking by user-defined categories.
+No frills household budget tracking by categories.

 ## To Run: